robaho/httpserver/README.md

 # httpserver

-A simple http server designed for embedding based on the JDK sun.net.httpserver.
+A simple http server designed for embedding based on the JDK sun.net.httpserver - only a 90kb jar.

 It adds websocket support using modified source from nanohttpd.